souenzzo/graal/docs/reference-manual/native-image/C-API.md

 ---
 layout: docs
-toc_group: native-image
+toc_group: native-interoperability
-link_title: Native Image C API
+link_title: C API
-permalink: /reference-manual/native-image/C-API/
+permalink: /reference-manual/native-image/native-interoperability/C-API/
+redirect_from: /$version/reference-manual/native-image/C-API/
 ---

 #  Native Image C API

-Native Image provides an API for the C language for initializing isolates and attaching threads for use with the entry point feature that is demonstrated [here](README.md#images-and-entry-points).
+Native Image provides a GraalVM-specific API to manage Java objects from the C/C++ languages, initialize isolates and attach threads.
-The C API is available when Native Image is built as a shared library and its declarations are included in the header file that is generated during the build.
+The C API is available when Native Image is built as a shared library and its declarations are included in the header file that is generated during the native image build.

 ```c
 /*